headstrongsolutions/take_a_ticket/README.md

 ### E-Paper finaglery

 Just basic text is fine on a E-Paper if you're happy with the font being 8 pixels high, but we are not.
 The current ticket number must be as readable as possible, so we need to use some extra cleverness to use 'fonts'.
 The fonts can be created using PeterHinh's very excellent `font_to_py` python application: https://github.com/peterhinch/micropython-font-to-py
-The documentation there is remarkably good, but short version would be I got the Days font from dafont: https://www.dafont.com/days.font and then I used `font_to_py` against it to create two sizes of the font at 10 pixels and 75 pixels height using the following in cli:
+The documentation there is remarkably good but for a sum-up, I got the Days font from dafont: https://www.dafont.com/days.font and then I used `font_to_py` against it to create two sizes of the font at 10 pixels and 75 pixels height using the following in cli:
  - python font_to_py.py -x days.ttf 75 days_font_83.py -c 1234567890 days_font_83.py
  - python font_to_py.py -x days.ttf 10 days_font_10.py